lucky-vers/Cryptonite-Taskphase/Phase 2/01 Reverse Engineering.md

     113f:       90                      nop
 ```

+Here, the instruction `mov $0x86342,%eax` is of interest to us here.
+In simple terms, it means the hexadecimal number `0x86342` is being set (`mov`) as the value for the register `eax`.

 The value finally in `eax` is therefore 0x86342 in hexadecimal, or `549698` in decimal.

 # ARMssembly 0